Zenysis/open-i18n/README.md

 - [ ] Replace use of internal python libraries in scripts
 - [ ] Generalize references to `web/client` and remove root directory dependencies
-- [ ] Trim package.json requirements to what is actually necessary

 - [ ] Setup/install instructions
 - [ ] Demo usage